 New Account Setup: $60

 Account Restoration/Reconnection: $25

-Additional Can Activation: $30

 GRAMA Requests

 All costs set forth below, due prior to receipt of records.
 If fees are expected to exceed $50, or if fees from a previous request have not been paid, pre-payment prior to collection, retrieval, or printing of records is required.